Lottery Jackpots Exist in Pre-trained Models: Experiments

-\textbf{ImageNet.} We further demonstrate the efficacy of our lottery jackpots for pruning ResNet-50 on the challenging ImageNet dataset.
-Two pruning rates $\{80\%, 90\%\}$ are considered for fair comparison with other state-of-the-arts including SET~\cite{mocanu2018scalable}, Deep-R~\cite{bellec2017deep}, Sparse Momentum~\cite{dettmers2019sparse}, Dynamic Sparse~\cite{mostafa2019parameter}, SNIP~\cite{lee2018snip}, GraSP~\cite{wang2020picking} and RigL~\cite{evci2020rigging}.
-As can be referred in Tab.~\ref{imagenet}, lottery jackpots beat all the competitors in both top-1 and top-5 accuracy under the same sparsity ratio.
-More detailedly, we can search for a lottery jackpot with only 1/5 computation cost comparing with GraSP~\cite{wang2020picking} (30 epochs for us and 150 epochs for GraSP), while obtaining pruned model with higher top-1 and top-5 accuracy (74.53\% and 92.24\% for lottery jackpot \emph{v.s.} 72.06\% and 90.82\% for GraSP).
-When increasing the sparsity level to 90\%, a lottery jackpot that achieves 72.46\% in top-1 accuracy with 3.32\% and 0.46\% improvements over GraSP~\cite{wang2020picking} and RigL~\cite{evci2020rigging}, can be successfully searched with fewer epochs (60, 100, and 150 epochs for lottery jackpots, RigL and GraSP, respectively).
-These results prove that even on the large-scale dataset, our view of directly finding good-performing subnets without the requirement of time-consuming weight tuning process is still well demonstrated.
+\textbf{ImageNet}.
+We further demonstrate the efficacy of our lottery jackpots for pruning ResNet-50 on the challenging ImageNet dataset.
+Two pruning rates $\{80\%, 90\%\}$ are considered for fair comparison with other state-of-the-arts including SET~\cite{mocanu2018scalable}, Deep-R~\cite{bellec2017deep}, Dynamic Sparse~\cite{mostafa2019parameter}, SNIP~\cite{lee2018snip}, GraSP~\cite{wang2020picking}, OBD~\cite{lecun1989optimal} and RigL~\cite{evci2020rigging}.
+In Table\,\ref{imagenet}, lottery jackpots beat all the competitors in both top-1 and top-5 accuracy under the same sparsity ratio.
+We can search for a lottery jackpot with only 1/5 computation cost compared with GraSP~\cite{wang2020picking} (30 epochs for us and 150 epochs for GraSP), while obtaining pruned model of 80\% pruning rate with higher top-1 and top-5 accuracy (75.19\% and 92.62\% for lottery jackpot \emph{v.s.} 72.06\% and 90.82\% for GraSP).
+When increasing the sparsity level to 90\%, a lottery jackpot that achieves 73.04\% in top-1 accuracy with 5.80\% and 1.04\% improvements over GraSP~\cite{wang2020picking} and RigL~\cite{evci2020rigging}, can be successfully searched with fewer epochs (60, 100, and 150 epochs for lottery jackpots, RigL and GraSP, respectively).
+These results demonstrate the feasibility of directly finding good-performing subnets without the requirement of time-consuming weight training process.

+We also conduct experiments for pruning light-designed networks, including MobileNet-V1~\cite{howard2017mobilenets} and EfficientNet-B4~\cite{tan2019efficientnet} at a pruning rate of 80\%.
+Table\,\ref{lightweight} lists the performance of lottery jackpots in comparison with SNIP~\cite{lee2018snip}, GraSP~\cite{wang2020picking}, and RigL~\cite{evci2020rigging} based on our re-implementation.
+The results again suggest the superiority of lottery jackpots for the higher top-1 accuracy even without modifying any pre-trained weights.
+Upon MobileNet-V1, a lottery jackpot that significantly outperforms the RigL by 2.21\% can be found with 6$\times$ reduction on the pruning cost.
+For the more compact EfficientNet-B4, we observe a considerable performance drop for all methods.
+Nevertheless, lottery jackpots still performs the best.
+Thus, it well demonstrates the advantage of finding lottery jackpots in pre-trained light-weight networks empowered with the ability to effectively reduce the network complexity.